People

 Samuel Turner - Editor

-Samuel Turner is the Editor of the Christian Democracy UK blog, Faith in Freedom.
+Samuel Turner is the Editor of the Christian Democracy UK blog, Freedom in Faith.

 He is currently studying for an MA in Newspaper Journalism and works as a freelance writer.
-A committed Christian and member of Reform UK, Samuel brings both political insight and media experience to the team.
+A committed Christian, Samuel brings both political insight and media experience to the team.

 He is also a contributor to Spiked magazine, where he writes on culture, politics, and society.